 - All MMCM and MDivCM students must take the written Comprehensive Examination during their last semester of study.
-The Examination focuses on the MMCM/MDivCM Program Outcomes. - In addition to the Comprehensive Examination, the student must address a program outcome with a final project paper.
-The paper will be related to Theology of Worship or Church Music Leadership.
-The area that is substantiated through a paper may not be addressed in the Comprehensive Examination.
-This paper project fulfills the NASM requirement for a summative project. - Students must register for MUSS6001 Comprehensive Examination at the beginning of the semester in which they will take the Examination. - A committee of at least two music faculty members will evaluate each Examination to determine a grade of pass, fail, or pass with distinction. - If a student fails the Examination, his or her committee will meet to discuss the nature of the failure and to recommend one of three courses of action: - a. an oral examination to be taken within two weeks of notification of failure; - b. a written examination in a later semester; or - additional course work and a written examination in a later semester.
+The Examination focuses on the MMCM/MDivCM Program Outcomes. - In addition to the Comprehensive Examination, the student must address a program outcome with a portfolio performance project.
+This project requires the student to demonstrate competence by video in two of the three following areas: voice, piano, and/or conducting.
+This portfolio performance project fulfills the NASM requirement for a summative project. - Students must register for MUSS6001 Comprehensive Examination at the beginning of the semester in which they will take the Examination. - At least two music faculty members will evaluate each question to determine a grade of pass, or fail on each question.
+The student may fail to pass up to one section of the test and still pass the exam.
+For the music theory and worship history sections, multiple choice questions will be evaluated in conjunction with essay questions to determine if the student passed these sections. - If a student fails the Examination, his or her committee will meet to discuss the nature of the failure and to recommend one of three courses of action: - a. an oral examination to be taken within two weeks of notification of failure; - b. a written examination in a later semester; or - c. additional course work and a written examination in a later semester.
 The Comprehensive Examination may be retaken only one time.